metalcarratt/ministry/ls/Numbers/msg05.md

 > way that each pair of runners has three legs.
 In the New Testament, God must have
 > man to match Him, to be one with Him, to coordinate with Him.
 >
-> ...
-The Lord's move today is with us.
+> The Lord's move today is with us.
 Regarding His move, we may be either a "mule wagon" or a "747."
 By this I mean that if we are slow, the Lord's move with us will be slow.
 If we are fast, the Lord's move with us will be fast.
+>
+> Christ, the embodiment of God for His expansion, moves through those who love Him.
+If we do not move, He cannot move.
+Rather, He is bound and even imprisoned within us.
+If we do not move, we become a prison to the Lord.